aws-samples/eb-tomcat-snakes/README.md

 # eb-tomcat-snakes
 Tomcat application that shows the use of RDS in a Java EE web application in AWS Elastic Beanstalk.

-**IMPORTANT**
-Always run build.sh from the root of the project directory.
+The project shows the use of Servlets, JSPs, Simple Tag Support, Tag Files, JDBC, SQL, Log4J, Bootstrap, Jackson, and Elastic Beanstalk configuration files.

 ## INSTRUCTIONS
 Install the Java 8 JDK.
 The java compiler is required to run the build script.
-If you would like to run the web app locally, install Tomcat and Postgresql.
+If you would like to run the web app locally, install Tomcat 8 and Postgresql 9.4.

-Run build.sh to compile the web app and create a WAR file.
-The script attempts to copy the WAR file to ``/Library/Tomcat`` for local testing.
-If you installed Tomcat to another location, change the path in ``build.sh``.

-Open [localhost:8080](http://localhost:8080/) in a web browser to view the application running locally.

 You can deploy the ROOT.war archive that build.sh generates to an AWS Elastic Beanstalk web server environment running the Tomcat 8 platform.